Superconvergence of differential structure for finite element methods on perturbed surface meshes: Supercloseness of geometric approximation

-\end{itemize} \end{definition} In fact, the condition \eqref{eq:jacob_condition} implies \eqref{eq:metric_condition}, however, the reverse is not true.
-We show in the next section that \eqref{eq:jacob_condition} provides the ingredient for proving the superconvergence of recovered gradient on deviated discretization of manifolds.
+\end{itemize} Here and in the following, we use the notation $\partial$ to denote the Jacobian for vector valued functions, just to distinguish the gradient operator $\nabla$ for scalar functions. \end{definition} In fact, \eqref{eq:jacob_condition} implies \eqref{eq:metric_condition}, however, the reverse is not true.
+We show in the next section that \eqref{eq:jacob_condition} provides the ingredient for proving the superconvergence of recovered gradient on deviated discretization of surfaces.

-To make the condition more concrete, we consider the following assumptions on the triangulations.
-We emphasis that the condition in Assumption \ref{ass:irregular} might not be the only case that leads to geometric supercloseness, however, it is quite practical to be fulfilled by the surface discretization algorithms using first order projections. \begin{assumption} \begin{itemize} \item[(i)] The triangulation $\manifold_h$ is shape regular and quasi-uniform.
+To make the condition more concrete, we consider the following assumptions on the triangulations. \begin{assumption} \begin{itemize} \item[(i)] The triangulation $\manifold_h$ is shape regular and quasi-uniform.
 Moreover, the $\mathcal{O}(h^{2\sigma})$ irregular condition holds for $\manifold_h$. \item[(ii)] $\manifold_h$ and $\manifold_h^*$ have the same amount of triangles and vertices, and every vertex pair of $\manifold_h$ and $\manifold^*_h$ satisfy the deviation condition that